dart-code-checker/dart-code-metrics/website/docs/rules/common/member-ordering-extended.md

 **Note:** not all of the pattern parts are applicable for every case, for example, `late-constructors` are not expected, since they are not supported by the language itself.

+Additionally, you can configure the rule with `build-method` entry to apply ordering for the Flutter widgets `build` method separately.

 For example, the value for `order` may be an array consisting of the following strings:

 - public-late-final-fields